 In 2012, we asked you to stand against harassment of our staff by the Bihar police.

-Many of your signed the petition to see charges dropped against Kalam.
+Many of you signed the petition to see charges dropped against Kalam.
 We have some encouraging updates on this situation.
-Kalam is out of jail.
-The police officer who arrested him was sent away for three months leave and training.
+Kalam is out of jail, and the police officer who arrested him was sent away for three months leave and re-training.
 Charges against the police officer are being investigated.
-The NHRC has summoned the director general of police in Bihar to submit an action taken report on this miscarriage of justice.
+The NHRC has summoned the director general of police in Bihar to submit an action-taken report on this miscarriage of justice.
 Apne Aap has filed a public interest litigation in the high court of Bihar asking for structural adjustment so this type of situation doesn’t happen again.
 We continue to campaign to ensure police are working with, not against, anti-trafficking activists around the world.